IDT-ITI/Visual-Audio-Discrepancy-Detection/README.md

 Our proposed method focuses on detecting disparities in audio-visual streams, such as incongruous audio tracks with visual scenes or conflicting environmental cues, which can indicate that a video has been fabricated.
 Our approach leverages visual- and audio-scene classification techniques to detect such discrepancies and provides a benchmark dataset to promote further research in this field.

 ## Visual-Audio-Discrepancy-Detection experimental protocol
-The TAU Audio-Visual Urban Scenes 2021, used in Task 1B of the DCASE 2021’s challenge, involves scene estimation on categorizing videos based on their A/V content.
+The TAU Audio-Visual Urban Scenes 2021, used in Task 1B of the DCASE 2021’s challenge, involves scene estimation on categorizing videos based on their audiovisual content.

 Aiming to leverage the wealth of visual and auditory data already available in the already existing TAU dataset we created the Visual-Audio-Discrepancy-Detection (VADD) dataset.
 This involves selecting videos where the visual content belongs to one category, but the audio is from another category.
 We selected videos from the TAU dataset and exchanged their audio tracks, resulting in a "manipulated" set, while keeping some videos unaltered forming a "pristine" set.
 These two sets comprise the VADD dataset.
 We provide both a 10-class and a 3-class version of the dataset, to accommodate different difficulty levels.